Spider333/Cryptocourse/README.md

 - Slides:
  ****

-11. **Economic and Legal Considerations of Cryptocurrencies and Blockchain Technology**
+## 11. Economic and Legal Considerations of Cryptocurrencies and Blockchain Technology

 - Legal Challenges of Smart Contracts
 - Legal and Economic Aspects of Cryptocurrencies